 Provincial highways are designed to serve regional and inter-regional travel demands, with a high degree of access control.
 These roads are to be designed to the satisfaction of the Ministry of Transportation, or any other authority having jurisdiction.
+The proposed Highway 404 is included in this classification.
 Any development located adjacent to a provincial highway will be subject to the geometric and safety requirements as well as the permit control of the Ministry of Transportation in accordance with the Public Transportation and Highway Improvement Act.